 | Pros | Cons |

-| Centralized access management – You can issue, modify, or revoke access credentials across units, floors, and amenities from a single system Quick activation / deactivation – You can activate or deactivate credentials instantly during tenant turnover Reduced rekeying and lock replacement costs – No need to physically rekey locks when tenants leave or keys get lost Can handle large properties – It works seamlessly even with hundreds or thousands of users, key fobs, and access points Flexible assignment and restriction of access – You can restrict access by user role (resident, employee, contractor) and by schedule (business hours) Audit trails and accountability – Access logs help investigate incidents and support compliance requirements Integration with existing systems – RFID can integrate with elevators, parking, alarms, and property management software Convenience for users – RFID key fobs are easier to use compared to physical keys | Dependent on encryption quality – Low-frequency or legacy RFID key fob systems with weak encryption can be cloned High installation costs – Readers, controllers, wiring, and software licenses require a large investment Administrative burden – You must regularly review, deactivate, and audit credentials to prevent access creep Training required – Staff, lessors, and security need to be taught how to program key fobs Dependent on power and network – Access can be affected by power or network outages in the absence of fail-safe measures False sense of security – RFID tech alone doesn’t guarantee security without encryption, policies, and monitoring Pressure to upgrade – Older systems may struggle to integrate with modern platforms Key fob sharing – Users may lend fobs if policies and enforcement are lax |
+| Centralized access management – You can issue, modify, or revoke access credentials across units, floors, and amenities from a single system Quick activation / deactivation – You can activate or deactivate credentials instantly during tenant turnover Reduced rekeying and lock replacement costs – No need to physically rekey locks when tenants leave or keys get lost Can handle large properties – It works seamlessly even with hundreds or thousands of users, key fobs, and access points Flexible assignment and restriction of access – You can restrict access by user role (resident, employee, contractor) and by schedule (business hours) Audit trails and accountability – Access logs help investigate incidents and support compliance requirements Integration with existing systems – RFID can integrate with elevators, parking, alarms, and property management software Convenience for users – RFID key fobs are easier to use compared to physical keys | Dependent on encryption quality – Low-frequency or legacy RFID key fob systems with weak encryption can be cloned Upfront investment – Access control readers, controllers, installation cost, and software may require a significant initial investment, especially for retrofit projects Administrative burden – You must regularly review, deactivate, and audit credentials to prevent access creep Training required – Property management staff, lessors, and security teams need to be taught how to properly program key fobs Dependent on power and network – Access can be affected by power or network outages in the absence of fail-safe measures False sense of security – RFID tech alone doesn’t guarantee security without encryption, policies, and monitoring Pressure to upgrade – Older key fob systems may struggle to integrate with modern access control platforms Key fob sharing – Users may lend fobs if policies and enforcement are lax |

 RFID key fob systems are best for: